Free Things to Do in Thimphu

 Not free, but absolutely worth the small cost.

-Simply Bhutan Living Museum $5 USD
+Simply Bhutan Living Museum $3-5

 Tips for Free Activities